 After a few days or weeks, they lose their steam and momentum.
 They don’t feel as excited as when they first started.

 Eventually, their momentum dies down and they stop taking action.
-They abandon their goals or look for something else to do.
+They abandon their goals and look for something else to do.
 They start a new project or they just give up and say that goal setting doesn’t work.

 Does this sound familiar?

 If this is happening to you, don’t worry because you are not alone.
 In fact, it happens to me too.

 There are many times that I wanted to give up because I’ve lost my momentum.
 I wanted to rest and just do nothing.
 It’s hard.
 It’s not easy.

 The point is that we must learn how to maintain our momentum and keep it going.
 To stick to our plan and to commit ourselves to taking consistent action, we must maintain our drive.
 Like what Tony Robbins said:

 “People who succeed have momentum.
 The more they succeed, the more they want to succeed, and the more they find a way to succeed.
 Similarly, when someone is failing, the tendency is to get on a downward spiral that can even become a self-fulfilling prophecy.”

 In other words, to keep achieving and keep making progress, you must maintain your momentum to keep going.